AsiPasasi/Mega_Australian/README.md

 # Mega_Australian
 A Team Fortress 2 IP based Mega Man clone I made as a high school project in Assembly 8086.
+All of the art was made by myself using

 I use Dosbox to compile the code and run it.
 For the game to run properly, you should run dosbox at max cycles or a fixed number above 20000 cycles.
 This could be changes through the Dosbox options file.